BS2000: 1990s

 With the advent of the VM2000 virtual machine in 1990, multiple BS2000 systems, of the same or different versions, can run in parallel on the same computer.
 The hierarchical storage management system (HSMS) swapped out infrequently used data to cheaper storage media.
 When the data is needed again, it is restored to high-speed access media.
 The ROBAR tape archiving system supported robot systems.

 In 1991, the Security evaluation to F2/Q3 was completed.

 From 1992 through 1995, BS2000/OSD V1.0 was made open to application software and was renamed BS2000/OSD (Open Server Dimension).
 Full support of the XPG4 standard was achieved in 1995 after the porting of the POSIX interfaces in 1992.

 In 1996, BS2000/OSD was ported to the MIPS architecture.
 Although the operating system ran on different hardware architectures (S servers with /390 architecture and SR2000 servers for the MIPS architecture), applications produced for /390 can be used on computers based on MIPS architecture without recompilation due an emulation layer for legacy code.

 In 1997, WebTransactions allowed applications to use the Internet.

 In 1999, BS2000/OSD was the first operating system to be awarded Internet Branding by The Open Group.

 2000s

 In 2002, BS2000/OSD was ported to the SPARC architecture, leading to the Fujitsu Siemens Computers' SX server line.

 In 2004, support for storage area networks based on Fibre Channel technology was introduced.

 In 2006, BS2000/OSD V7.0 introduced support for new server generations, Unicode support, and improved SAN integration.

 In 2008, BS2000/OSD was ported to the x86 architecture, and the SQ server line was introduced.

 2010s

 In 2012, BS2000/OSD version 9.0 was released.

 Pilot release of version 10.0 started in November 2014, and it was released in May 2015.

 Pilot release of version 11.0 started in March 2017, and it was released in July 2017.

 2020s

 Pilot release of version DX V1.0(v21.0) started in March 2021, and it was released in July 2021.

+Pilot release of version DX V1.0B(v21.0B) started in September 2023, and it was released in November 2023.